 The other reason we like fishing for them so much, is because they are plentiful and almost always biting.

 You can find Snapper inshore where they’re easy to reach on your lunch break if you happen to be nearby.
-Target Snapper sometime soon if you haven’t already, this is a somewhat easy fish to catch and great for kids too!
+Target them sometime soon if you haven’t already, this is a somewhat easy fish to catch and great for kids too!

-[Page Updated – 30 October 2020.
+[Page Updated – 4 August 2022.
 Bookmark this page (Windows CNTRL+D, MAC CMD+D) so you don’t lose it.]

-HOW TO CATCH SNAPPER— Guide
+HOW TO CATCH SNAPPER FISH — Guide

 Snapper Gamefish Ratings

 - Fight: 2/10 stars (some 7/10)

 - WHEN is best time to catch them?

 PRO TIP – The deeper the water, the bigger the fish.
 Know the rules for catching these tasty fish and you can catch 100 lbs. of some species!

 Why Catch them?